jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

         binary_size = <0x60000>;
     };

 - *spmc_id* defines the endpoint ID value that SPMC can query through ``FFA_ID_GET``.
 - *maj_ver/min_ver*.
 SPMD checks provided version versus its internal version and aborts if not matching.
--  *exec_state* defines SPMC execution state (can be AArch64 for Hafnium, or AArch64/AArch32 for OP-TEE at S-EL1).
+- *exec_state* defines the SPMC execution state (AArch64 or AArch32).
+  Notice Hafnium used as a SPMC only supports AArch64.
 - *load_address* and *binary_size* are mostly used to verify secondary entry points fit into the loaded binary image.
--  *entrypoint* defines the cold boot primary core entry point used by SPMD (currently matches ``BL32_BASE``)
+- *entrypoint* defines the cold boot primary core entry point used by SPMD (currently matches ``BL32_BASE``) to enter the SPMC.

 Other nodes in the manifest are consumed by Hafnium in the secure world.
 A sample can be found at [7]:

--  The *chosen* node is currently unused in SWd.
-It is meant for NWd to specify the init ramdisk image.
--  The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates an SP.
-Load-addr field specifies the load address at which TF-A loaded the SP package.
+- The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates a FF-A compliant SP.
+The *load_address* field specifies the load address at which TF-A loaded the SP package.
 - *cpus* node provide the platform topology and allows MPIDR to VMPIDR mapping.
-Notice with current implementation primary cpu is declared first, then secondary cpus must be declared in reverse order.
+  Note the primary core is declared first, then secondary core are declared in reverse order.
+- The *memory* node provides platform information on the ranges of memory available to the SPMC.

 SPMC boot
 ~~~~~~~~~